The Terrifying Ten

 Interactive activities are a hallmark of this facility, which is designed to inspire children of all ages to experience their world differently through art, creativity and imagination, with an emphasis on science and technology.
-Zoom Zoom: Planes & Trains, Oct.
-2-Jan.
-24, celebrates the arrival of the light rail to downtown Mesa, with art that looks at different types of public transportation.
-Tu-Sa, 9 a.m.-4 p.m.; Su, noon-4 p.m. $8.
-150 W. Pepper Pl., Mesa, ideamuseum.com, 480-644-2468.
+It’s a Dog’s Life, through Jan.
+22, focuses on the art, science, history and social relationships of domestic dogs and their wild canine cousins.
+Tu-Sa, 9 a.m.-4 p.m.; Su, noon-4 p.m. $8 (free admission, Nov.
+1).
+150 W. Pepper Pl., Mesa, ideamuseum.org, 480-644-2468.

 The first-graders in Room One are gearing up for a celebration filled with holiday hijinks in Junie B. in Jingle Bells, Batman Smells!
 The hilarious and endearing tale is based on the best-selling book series by Barbara Park.
 Call for times and ticket prices.
 Fountain Hills Theater, 11445 N. Saguaro Blvd., Fountain Hills, fhtaz.org, 480-837-9661.

 Spotlight Youth Theatre